tranarchy/nicotine/README.md

 ## About

-nicotine is a utility mod with its own click GUI, event system, command system and plenty of mods to enhance your gameplay
+nicotine is a utility mod with its own click GUI, event system, command system and plenty of modules to enhance your gameplay

 nicotine doesn't depend on the [Fabric API](https://github.com/FabricMC/fabric)